Assessment and accountability

 Writing in TES, Daisy Christodoulou, Director of Education at No More Marking and author of Making Good Progress? and Seven Myths About Education, discusses the improvement brought about by the introduction of the Progress 8 system as well as the limitations of using the new methodology when it comes to measuring individual class progress.

-In this article on the CEM blog we discuss the impact of the Critchlow-Rogers effect on measures of progress, key factors to consider when looking at value-added data, and the distinction between value-added and teacher effectiveness.
+In this article on our blog we discuss the impact of the Critchlow-Rogers effect on measures of progress, key factors to consider when looking at value-added data, and the distinction between value-added and teacher effectiveness.